martinthomson/wpack-content/draft-thomson-wpack-content.md

 This design avoids questions about having to attribute authority to a static bundle of content.
 Instead, it creates a new origin type and enables the transfer of state from one origin to another.
+The target origin can decide whether to accept a transfer, thereby avoiding any questions of poisoning of content.
+If content is found to be compromised, an origin can subsequently refuse to accept a transfer from that content.

 Transfer of state to an origin with an "http://" origin is not possible.
 This mechanism depends on the target origin being strongly authenticated.